Using Scp to transfer files

 - To copy

-from your Duke Statistics home directory to your account onremote
+myfilefrom your Duke Statistics home directory to your account onremoteisdsmachine% scp myfile remote:

 - To recursively copy